The Grabouw and Elgin region, known as the Valley by the Grabouw Development Agency, is an economic hub in South Africa.

 The GDA is also focusing on the tourism sector as an industry that can quickly create many job opportunities.
 That’s why there is a renewed focus on promoting Grabouw and Elgin as a tourism hotspot.
 This includes the tourism awareness container at Peregrine Farm Stall and developing new cycling routes.
 So watch this space!

 Why is the GDA such an important partner for us?

 The Grabouw Development Agency is focused on sustainable development, in particular in bringing to life the UNESCO 17 Sustainable Development Goals.
-That’s exactly the Kogelberg Biosphere Reserve’s focus.
+That’s exactly the Kogelberg Biosphere’s focus.
 The GDA also realises that the environment is key in all this, and that by supporting environmentally sustainable projects, the GDA can unlock international donor and development funding, thereby promoting those projects with a strong empowerment and conservation goal.

 The GDA also brings a new approach to finance: to make the move from limited charitable and donor giving, to social financing and community buy-in.

 Other projects we’re involved in:

 The Kogelberg Biosphere is working in partnership with an organisation called Grabouw Transformation.
 The purpose of this initiative is to support Non-Profit Organisations in Grabouw to ensure they have a bigger impact on the Grabouw community.
 The focus is on assisting the NPC’s with their business plans and their applications to funders.

 The Kogelberg Biosphere in partnership with the Overstrand Municipality have established a Tourism Working Group for the Hangklip Kleinmond Area.
 The focus is to identify tourism opportunities for the local community and work as a collective to grow these opportunities.
 We are busy developing a tourism strategy to be implemented for the area.